bminer/node-mysql-queues/README.md

 queue.

 You may only call `rollback()` once.
-To avoid calling it twice, you can check the `Queue.rolledback` flag to see if the transaction has already been rolled back.
+To avoid calling it twice, you can check to see if it exists; once you call rollback(), the function is deleted from the Queue object.

 Note: Before 0.2.3, `rollback()` would add the 'ROLLBACK' query to the Queue and the Queue would continue executing.
 This was changed in 0.2.3 because it